GMLC-TDC/pyhelics/docs/installation.md

 $ python -c "import helics; print(helics.helicsGetVersion())"
 2.6.0-develop-g3a460f1f (2020-09-24)
 ```

-You can see it prints out the version of HELICS built from the develop branch.

 The Python HELICS cffi interface is tested with the latest version of HELICS.
 If you find any issues with earlier versions of HELICS, please report them on <https://github.com/GMLC-TDC/HELICS>.